How To Read Music Notesand Not sound Boring

 There are many ways to say “I Love You.”

-There are just as many ways to read/interpret music notes.
+Likewise, there are just as many ways to play music notes.

 Notes are like words – fluid and varied in different contexts.